Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/05_objects/objects.rst

 In other words, for strictly technical reasons, east :cch:`const` should be used.
 But because it's known that declaration part of the C/C++ grammar is unintuitive, many recommend west :cch:`const` - it feels more natural and in majority of cases it's possible to do so.

 The west vs east :cch:`const` debate is C++'s equivalent of the "on which side the toiler paper should be" debate.
-Community likes to make fun of it, it's most prominently visible on CppCon materials.
+Community likes to make fun of it, it's most prominently visible on CppCon materials, such as `Jon Kalb: "This is Why We Can’t Have Nice Things" <https://www.youtube.com/watch?v=fv--IKZFVO8>`.

 `Core Guidelines NL.26 <https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rl-const>`_ recommend west version although the recommendation itself isn't very strong.